benlagreca02/dotfiles/README.md

 ```bash
 git clone --bare https://github.com/benlagreca02/dotfiles.git $HOME/.cfg
 ```

-Pull down the actual dotfiles
+Next, pull down the actual dotfiles.
+There's a good chance this line will yell at you warning that you will overwrite some files (usually `.bashrc`), so delete the files so you can pull down mine.
 ```bash
 config checkout
 ```
-There's a good chance this line will yell at you warning that you're gonna overwrite some files (usually `.bashrc`), so delete the files so you can pull down mine.

-Don't show files that aren't a part of the repo, you'll want this unless you want to see _every_ file in your home directory as "untracked file"
+Hide files in your home directory that _aren't_ a part of the repo.
+You totally want this, otherwise everything will be shown as "untracked file".
 ```bash
 config config --local status.showUntrackedFiles no
 ```

+TL;DR
 For all of it in one clean copypaste, do this!
 ```bash
 mkdir ~/.cfg